byronmurray/FHE-food-vote/README.md

-# FHEVM React Template
+# 🍕 FHEFoodVote

-A minimal React frontend template for building FHEVM-enabled decentralized applications (dApps).
-This template provides a simple development interface for interacting with FHEVM smart contracts, specifically the `FHECounter.sol` contract.
+A minimal React frontend template for building **FHEVM-enabled voting dApps**.
+This project demonstrates a **privacy-preserving decentralized food voting application** built on top of the **Fully Homomorphic Encryption Virtual Machine (FHEVM)**.

+With this dApp, users can:
+- 🌍 Choose their country and vote for their favorite local food.
+- 🔐 Encrypt their vote directly in the browser before submitting it — ensuring complete privacy.
+- 🧮 Have their encrypted vote securely stored and aggregated on-chain without ever being decrypted.

+The smart contract `FHEFoodVote.sol` handles all votes in encrypted form, while the React frontend provides an intuitive interface for wallet connection, encryption, and transaction submission.

+This template serves as a starting point for developers who want to build **FHE-based decentralized applications**, integrating:
+- End-to-end encrypted user interactions.
+- On-chain computation on encrypted data.
+- Seamless FHEVM + React integration.

 ## 🚀 What is FHEVM?